Real-World Humanoid Locomotion with Reinforcement Learning: Materials and Methods

-The discrepancy between the state space and the observation space can result in suboptimal decision-making if relying solely on state-policy supervision, as policies based on these separate spaces may have different reward manifolds with respect to the state and observation representations.
+\paragraph*{Joint optimization with reinforcement learning.} The discrepancy between the state space and the observation space can result in suboptimal decision-making if relying solely on state-policy supervision, as policies based on these separate spaces may have different reward manifolds with respect to the state and observation representations.
 To overcome this issue, we utilize a joint optimization approach combining RL loss with state-policy supervision.
 The objective function is defined as:

 where $\lambda$ is a weighting factor representing the state-policy supervision, $L_{RL}(\pi_o)$ is the RL loss, and $D_{KL}(\pi_o \parallel \pi_s)$ is the KL divergence between the observation policy $\pi_o$ and the state policy $\pi_s$.
-The weighting factor $\lambda$ is gradually annealed to zero over the course of the training process, typically reaching zero at the mid-point of the training horizon.
+The weighting factor $\lambda$ is gradually annealed to zero over the course of the training process, typically reaching zero at the mid-point of the training horizon, which enables the observation policy to benefit from the teacher early on and learn to surpass it eventually.
 It is important to note that our approach does not require any pre-computed trajectories or offline datasets, as both the state-policy supervision and RL-supervision are optimized through on-policy learning.